prashamshah115/ai-textbook-reader/README.md

 ## License

-MIT License - feel free to use this for your own projects.
+I own full rights to this repository.

 ---